Personal and supporting statements

 What to include

-Craft a strong personal statement by checking the institution's website and course information for specific guidelines.
-Make sure to tailor your statement to the specific course and university you are applying to by addressing the following key points:
+Craft a strong personal statement by checking the institution's website and course information for guidelines.
+Make sure to tailor your statement to the specific course and university you are applying to.
+Address these key points:

 - Motivations and career goals: Explain your interest in the course, its relevance to your academic and career aspirations, and how it aligns with your future ambitions.